-My rant is more about getting people to be less consumer driven and more quality and community changing.
+My rant is more about getting people to be less consumer driven and more quality purchasing and supporting our local communities while moving towards sustainable changes.
 To stop buying cheap China, India or Bangladesh made products to save a buck while thousands are employing child labor, have unsafe working conditions or unfair wages.
 Stop complaining when a small business charges more because it costs more to produce sustainably or ethically.
 That's right that cheap piece of whatever will cost you more in the long run then something of quality.
 More importantly that purchase has more detrimental impact on our planet and humanity.

 We have to stop looking for excuses to redirect our own guilt for being conditioned to consumerism.
 We are a resourceful community and because a little more money means it was ethically or sustainably produced is a big YES.
 YES, that was a social organization that gave back to end hunger.
 YES, that was organization that gave 10% back to end children and women in sex trafficking.
 YES, that was business using up cycled materials.
 YES, that was an organization that paid a living wage to marginalized women.
 YES, that was a small business that paid for their children's education or private lessons.